Downing Estate Planning Service

 - You cannot rely on past performance: past performance is not a guide to future performance and there is no guarantee that the Service’s objectives will be met.

 - Your shares may be difficult to sell: although the Service will seek to provide access to funds on a monthly basis, in the event of substantial demand, there could be a delay because the investments made through the Service will be in unquoted companies, the shares of which are less liquid than listed shares.
 Such investments are also considered to be higher risk than securities listed on the London Stock Exchange.

 - Asset-backed specific risks: in the event of a failure of an asset-backed business, the value of the freehold property contained within a company may be worth significantly less than cost, particularly where it is considered by potential purchasers that the trade previously undertaken is no longer viable or that alternative uses for the property are limited or unfeasible.

-- Renewable energy specific risks: it is intended that the renewable energy businesses will typically benefit from government backed subsidies.
-However, changes to legislation regarding subsidies could reduce the revenue streams of those IHT Companies and, therefore, the returns to investors.
+- Energy specific risks: changes to legislation regarding subsidies for energy businesses could reduce the revenue streams of those IHT Companies and, therefore, the returns to investors.